stevenkaranja/churn_and_revenue_forecasting/README.md

 ⭐ Project Highlights

-✅ End-to-end data analysis: from SQL → Python → Power BI ✅ Predictive churn modeling integrated into visualization ✅ Strategic simulation of retention impact
+✅ End-to-end data analysis: from SQL → Python → Power BI

+✅ Predictive churn modeling integrated into visualization

+✅ Strategic simulation of retention impact

 ✅ Ready for presentation to executives or recruiters

-“Data without interpretation is just noise — turning churn analytics into action is what drives value.”
+“Data without interpretation is just noise; turning churn analytics into action is what drives value.”